ethanlee515/Compiler/README.md

 The language's grammar was provided to us in EBNF.
 We were asked to implement it as an interpreter/compiler combo.

 ***WARNING: The parser currently segfaults after giving output, due to a double-free.
-I need to come back and fix everything up one of these days.***
+I need to come back and fix everything one of these days.***

 ## Usage